pulumi/docs/content/tutorials/embedding-pulumi/getting-started/index.md

 ## Making a local example

-For our application to test the eventual API, we're going to use the a Lambda on AWS, so we'll use the AWS provider.
+For our application to test the eventual API, we're going to use a Lambda on AWS, so we'll use the AWS provider.
 Put the following code in a file called `time_me.py` in the `time` directory:

 {{< code-filename file="learn-auto-api/api/time/time_me.py" >}}